 Tempest also has a set of unit tests which test the Tempest code itself.
 These tests can be run by specifing the test discovery path:

 By setting OS_TEST_PATH to ./tempest/tests it specifies that test discover should only be run on the unit test directory.
 The default value of OS_TEST_PATH is OS_TEST_PATH=./tempest/test_discover which will only run test discover on the Tempest suite.

 Alternatively, you can use the run_tests.sh script which will create a venv and run the unit tests.
 There are also the py26, py27, or py33 tox jobs which will run the unit tests with the corresponding version of python.

 Starting in the kilo release the OpenStack services dropped all support for python 2.6.
-This change has been mirrored in tempest, starting after the tempest-2 tag.
-This means that proposed changes to tempest which only fix python 2.6 compatibility will be rejected, and moving forward more features not present in python 2.6 will be used.
-If you’re running you’re OpenStack services on an earlier release with python 2.6 you can easily run tempest against it from a remote system running python 2.7. (or deploy a cloud guest in your cloud that has python 2.7)
+This change has been mirrored in Tempest, starting after the tempest-2 tag.
+This means that proposed changes to Tempest which only fix python 2.6 compatibility will be rejected, and moving forward more features not present in python 2.6 will be used.
+If you’re running your OpenStack services on an earlier release with python 2.6 you can easily run Tempest against it from a remote system running python 2.7. (or deploy a cloud guest in your cloud that has python 2.7)